cybertraining-dsc/reu2022/project/cms-command.md

 ![](images/learning.png) **Learning Objectives**

-* Leran how to creat your own cloudmesh commands
+* Learn how to create your own cloudmesh commands

 ---